USD/IQD exchange rate surge in Baghdad, Erbil - Shafaq News

 USD/IQD exchange rate surge in Baghdad, Erbil

-Shafaq News/ The exchange rate of the US dollar rose, on Tuesday, in the markets of Baghdad and Erbil, coinciding with the opening of the country's stock exchanges.
+Shafaq News/ The exchange rate of the US dollar recorded an upward trend on Thursday morning in Baghdad and Erbil.

-According to a Shafaq News Agency survey, Al-Kifah and Al-Harithiya central stock exchanges registered an exchange rate of 150,000 IQD for every $100, up from the previous day’s rate of 149,800 IQD.
+According to a Shafaq News Agency survey, Al-Kifah and Al-Harithiya central exchanges registered 151,800 IQD for every $100, marking a significant rise from Wednesday's rate of 150,600 IQD.

-The selling prices in currency exchange shops in Baghdad’s local markets reached 151,000 IQD, while the buying price was 149,000 IQD for every $100.